david-bouyssie/TypExt/README.md

 ## Motivation for an alternative solution

-So you may wonder why develop another solution if all the great definitions/tools mentionned above are available ?
+So you may wonder why develop another solution if all the great definitions/tools mentionned above are available?
 Because none of them may satisfy your needs.

 In my opinion the main drawback of the *Patched Compiler* approach (see fabioparra repos) is that it complicates the integration with IDE supporting the TS language.
 For instance there is no documentation regarding the compatibility of this solution with existing Eclipse TS plugins.
 Moreover it is not sure that the development of this modified compiler will be maintained for future versions of TypeScript.
 If you have a look at the current repo documentation, you will see that it is compatible only with TS up to 1.8 and ExtJS up to 5.x.
-What about TS 2.0 and ExtJS 6.x ?
+What about TS 2.0 and ExtJS 6.x?

 The second drawback is relative to Javascript performance.
 The TS compiler does a lot of work to generate JS code that will be as fast as possible.
-Emitting JS code using the ExtJS style means that a lot of things will occur at runtime and this may not be what you wish to obtain for some parts of your code. <br/>
+Emitting JS code using the ExtJS style means that a lot of things will occur at runtime and this may not be what you wish to obtain for some parts of your code.<br/>
 Moreover you may want to use vanilla TypeScript classes for some purposes and ExtJS classes for other ones.
 With a modified compiler all your emitted classes will follow the ExtJS syntax, and this might not be what you want. <br/>

 So, are we stuck?